-Our team of experienced physiotherapists use advanced techniques and evidence based techniques to assess, diagnose, treat and prevent a wide range of health conditions and movement disorders.
+Our team of experienced physiotherapists use advanced, evidence based techniques to assess, diagnose, treat and prevent a wide range of health conditions and movement disorders.

-Physiotherapists are university trained and use a combination of manual therapy, therapeutic exercise, education and lifestyle advice, soft tissue techniques and anti-inflammatory modalities to treat conditions.
+Physiotherapists are university trained allied health professionals who specialise in prevention, treatment and rehabilitation of injuries, musculoskeletal and neurological disorders, and respiratory conditions.
+They use a combination of manual therapy, therapeutic exercise, education and lifestyle advice, soft tissue techniques and anti-inflammatory modalities to treat conditions.

 All Physiotherapists are required to complete a minimum of four years training before becoming registered to practice and must participate in ongoing continuing education every year to maintain their registration.